AlwaysSany/health-api/README.md

 # Health Microservice API

-A comprehensive FastAPI microservice for health-related operations with JWT authentication, PostgreSQL database, and Alembic migrations.
-Built with UV package manager for fast dependency management.
+A comprehensive FastAPI microservice for health-related operations with JWT authentication, PostgreSQL database, and Alembic migrations.It is backed by MCP server using `FastApiMCP`

 ## Working Demo